KristanArmstrong/recherchetravel.github.com/index.md

 But seriously, could my Mom even be surprised?
 Look at who raised us!
 She is the one who gave us the appetite for adventure and taught us about the importance of independence from the time we were little girls.
 Of course, my sister may have taken these life lessons a little too over the top, haha, like every teenager does.
 She was using the idea of independence to paint the most creative portrait of her life.
 That's what artists do they express themselves through seeing the world from a different perspective.
 After graduating with a degree in Graphic Design she ended up opening her own Native American jewelery and crafts business in Morrison, CO.
-This business was just the beginning, after trying the jewellery business she decided that it wasn't quite for her and she decided to go into the marijuana business.
+This business was just the beginning, after trying the jewelery business she decided that it wasn't quite for her and she decided to go into the marijuana business.

 Now for the main culprit of all our restlessness, our loving and very supportive mother, Joyce.
 She is definitely a product of the 70s although she kept all the good parts and threw out the rest.